guillaumeisobar/dentsu-rag/readme.md

 ## **Description**

 This LangChain RAG (Retrieval Augmented Generation) application is a state-of-the-art AI solution for processing and analyzing text data.
-It combines the efficiency of Redis as a vector database with the power of OpenAI's GPT models for generating human-like responses.
+It combines the efficiency of Redis as a vector database and HuggingFace's sentence transformers for text embeddings with OpenAI's GPT models for generating human-like responses.
 The application is designed to process PDF documents, and provide rich, context-aware responses.

 ## **Features**